pdxiv/GoScott/scottkit_actions_and_commands.md

 set_flag0 | | Sets flag 0.
 Exactly equivalent to set_flag 0.
 clear_flag0 | | Clears flag 0.
 Exactly equivalent to clear_flag 0.
 set_counter | number | Sets the value of the currently selected counter to the specified value.
 Negative values will not be honoured.
 Do not confuse this with the similarly named select_counter action! print_counter | | Prints the value of the currently selected counter.
-Apparently some drivers can't print values greater than 99, so if you're designing your games for maximum portability, you should avoid using numbers higher than this. dec_counter | | Decreases the value of the currently selected counter by one.
+Apparently some interpreters can't print values greater than 99, so if you're designing your games for maximum portability, you should avoid using numbers higher than this. dec_counter | | Decreases the value of the currently selected counter by one.
 The value cannot be decreased below zero.
 Surprisingly, there is no corresponding increase_counter action, but you can use add_to_counter 1. add_to_counter | number | Increases the value of the currently selected counter by the specified number. subtract_from_counter | number | Decreases the value of the currently selected counter by the specified number. select_counter | number | Chooses which of the sixteen counters is the current one.
 Subsequent dec_counter, print_counter, etc., actions will operate on the nominated counter.
 (Initially, counter 0 is used.) swap_room | | Swaps the player between the current location and a backup location.
 The backup location is initially undefined, so the first use of this should be immediately followed by a goto to a known room; the next use will bring the player back where it was first used. swap_specific_room | number | Like swap_room but works with one of a sixteen numbered backup locations, nominated by number.
 Swaps the current location with backup location number, so that subsequently doing swap_specific_room again with the same argument will result in returning to the original place.
-This can be used to implement vehicles. draw number | | Performs a "special action" that is dependent on the driver.
-For some drivers, it draws a picture specified but the number.
+This can be used to implement vehicles. draw number | | Performs a "special action" that is dependent on the interpreter.
+For some interpreters, it draws a picture specified but the number.
 In ScottKit (as in ScottFree), this does nothing. continue | | Never use this action.
 It is used internally to allow a sequence of actions that is too long to fit into a single action slot, but there is no reason at all why you would ever explicitly use it: in fact, this kind of low-level detail is precisely what ScottKit is supposed to protect you from.
 I don't know why I'm even mentioning it.